paper-toaster/osu-wiki/wiki/Game_Modifiers/Easy/en.md

 In osu!taiko, the Easy mod decreases the [slider velocity](/wiki/Glossary#slider-velocity), overall difficulty (OD) and HP drain by half.

-*Note: The amount of hits that are required to finish a [spinner](/wiki/Hit_object/Spinner) is reduced to the reduction of the OD.*
+*Note: The amount of hits that are required to finish a [spinner](/wiki/Hit_object/Spinner) is reduced to the value of the OD.*

 Unlike the other game modes the reudces note score requirement to gain health in osu!taiko makes the life bar fill up much more quickly to replace the two additional "lives" as it impossible to fail in the middle of a song in taiko.

 ### osu!catch

-**Reduces overall difficulty: more forgiving HP drain, less accuracy required.**

 In [osu!catch](/wiki/Game_Modes/osu!catch), the effects the same as in osu!standard with a few parallels and adjustments: all fruits fall slower (increased AR), the camera is "zoomed in" (increased CS), the two additional "lives" are granted.